Rogers man sentenced to 40 years in prison for raping teenage girl

 Benton County Circuit Judge Brad Karren followed the jury's recommendation and sentenced him to 40 years in the Arkansas Department of Corrections.

-Steward was arrested in December 2019.
-A teacher told a school resource officer a 16-year-old girl had reported being raped by Steward, according to a probable cause affidavit.
+Steward was arrested in December 2019 after a teacher told a school resource officer a then 16-year-old girl had reported being raped by him, according to a probable cause affidavit.

-During the trial, the victim testified Steward raped and sexually assaulted her.
+The victim testified during the trial Steward raped and sexually assaulted her.
 Three other girls testified about sexual abuse complaints involving Steward.

 Steward testified in his defense.
 He denied raping the girl when questioned by Kimberly Weber, his attorney.
 Steward also denied the complaints levied by the other three witnesses.